Currency Hedging

 How much deposit does a forward contract need? +

-Around 5% of the contract value for a business account is common, applied to the final settlement rather than charged as a fee.
-On a £500,000 forward that is roughly £25,000 of cash tied up until the contract settles.
+Commonly 5% to 10% of the contract value for a business account, applied to the final settlement rather than charged as a fee.
+On a £500,000 forward that is roughly £25,000 to £50,000 of cash tied up until the contract settles.

 What is a margin call on a forward? +